 A cohabitation agreement can often be seen as unromantic but are somewhat important to avoid uncertainty and lengthy legal costs.
 Our cohabitation agreement lawyers often describe as a form of insurance.

-With cohabitation on the rise and marriage on the decline families that have doubled from 1.5 million families in 1996 to 3.3 million families in 2017.
+With cohabitation on the rise and marriage on the decline families have doubled from 1.5 million families in 1996 to 3.3 million families in 2017 in UK.

 If you have found the perfect life partner and marriage isn’t yet on the cards then a cohabitation agreement is something that should be carefully considered.